Machine learning the deuteron: new architectures and uncertainty quantification: Results

-An interesting conclusion of Fig.~\ref{master_plot} is that state-disconnected architectures perform seemingly worse than state-connected networks.
-One could have expected the opposite, on the basis that disconnected architectures may provide more independent flexibility for the $\psi^S$ and $\psi^D$ wave functions.
-One possible explanation for this behaviour is as follows.
+An interesting conclusion of Fig.~\ref{fig:energy_fidelity} is that state-disconnected architectures (panels (c) and (d)) perform seemingly worse than state-connected networks.
+One could have expected the opposite, on the basis that disconnected architectures may provide more independent flexibility for the $\psi^S$ and $\psi^D$ wavefunctions.
+One possible explanation for this behavior is as follows.
 Within a single minimisation epoch, the optimiser proposes steps based on the backpropagation of gradients.
 Changes in parameters associated to the $S-$state are thus immediately propagated to the $D$ state in a fully connected configuration.
 In contrast, in the disconnected case, these changes do not necessarily affect the $D$ state.
-In spite of having less parameters than connected architectures, the training may take longer due to this effect.
+In spite of having fewer parameters than connected architectures, the training may take longer due to this effect.
+In a minimisation protocol with a fixed number of epochs like ours, this may lead to worse results.

 We now proceed to discuss the $N_\text{hid}$ dependence of the results.
 We find two very different trends depending on the depth of the network.
 One-layer network results are relatively independent on the network width.
-In other words, in terms of energy (but also in terms of fidelity), models with $N_\text{hid} \approx 30$ are as good as models with $N_\text{hid} = 100$.
-In contrast, the two-layer models display a clear improvement in energy for small values of $N_{\mathrm{hid}}$.
+In other words, in terms of energy (but also in terms of fidelity), models with $N_\text{hid} \approx 30$ are as good as models with $N_\text{hid} = 100$, as can be seen in panels (a) and (b) of Fig.~\ref{fig:energy_fidelity}.
+In contrast, the two-layer models display a clear improvement in energy.
 This suggests that two-layer networks with small values of $N_{\mathrm{hid}}$ have not managed to reach the full minimum after $2.5 \times 10^5$ epochs.
-Single-layer models have notably less parameters and can thereby be trained faster than their two-layer counterparts.
+Single-layer models have notably fewer parameters and can thereby be trained faster than their two-layer counterparts.
 In fact, snapshots of the minimisation process indicate that two-layer models with few neurons are still learning at the end of the $2.5 \times 10^5$ epochs.
-The decrease in energy as $N_{\mathrm{hid}}$ increases extends to the whole range of $N_{\mathrm{hid}}$ in architecture $2$sc and $2$sd.
-The post-evolution uncertainties for these two-layer models are relatively big and almost compatible with a constant value of energy.
+The decrease in energy as $N_{\mathrm{hid}}$ increases extends to the whole range of $N_{\mathrm{hid}}$ in architectures $2$sc and $2$sd (panels (b) and (d) of Fig.\ref{fig:energy_fidelity}).
+However, the post-evolution uncertainties for these two-layer models are relatively big and almost compatible with a constant value of energy.